CHRISCARLON/herding-cats/docs/docs/quick-start.md

         data_to_load = extracted_data[7]

         # Upload the data to AWS S3
+        # This uploads as "raw" data
-        # This uses the "raw" but you can specify "parquet" as well
+        # But you can specify upload as "parquet" as well
         data_loader.upload_data(
             data_to_load,
             "your-bucket-name",